SUNY Downstate Medical Center

 Dr. Grant grew up in the Boston area, and still remembers the original Legal Seafoods in Inman Square, and Steve’s Ice Cream in Davis Square.
 He may or may not be a Red Sox fan.

 - Zehtabchi S, Abdel Baki SG, Grant AC.
 Electroencephalographic findings in consecutive emergency department patients with altered mental status: a preliminary report.
-International Journal of Emergency Medicine.
-2012.
-In Press.
+European Journal of Emergency Medicine 20:126-129, 2013.
+PMID:22644284.